 Increasing your customer retention by just 2% is equal to cutting costs by 10%.
 Increasing it a further 3% can result in as much as a 125% rise in profits.
 This is because existing customers typically spend two-thirds more than new customers do.

 These statistics count for a lot in this new environment, where consumers are hesitant to part ways with their hard-earned money.

-As a provider of digital loyalty program solutions, Stamp Me has clients all over the world – we recently compiled our data of global café loyalty transactions since the outbreak.
+As a provider of digital loyalty program solutions, Stamp Me has clients all over the world – we compiled our data of global café loyalty transactions since the outbreak.